patrick-kidger/optimistix/docs/how-to-choose.md

 Either [`optimistix.LevenbergMarquardt`][] or [`optimistix.Dogleg`][] are recommended for most problems.

-If your problem is particularly messy, as discussed above, then use a first-order gradient algorithm, e.g. `optimistix.OptaxMinimiser(optax.adabelief, ...)`.
+If your problem is particularly messy, as discussed above, then use a first-order gradient algorithm, e.g. `optimistix.OptaxMinimiser(optax.adabelief(...), ...)`.
 These are compatible with `optimistix.least_squares`.

 ## Root-finding problems